susji/lilmon/README.md

 No. Its intended purpose is to record numeric values and display them with a bare bones UI.
 However, as everything is recorded into a SQLite database, a different program can easily follow the metrics and do alerting based on that.
+For details, see the next question.

+## How do I access the values lilmon has gathered?

+First make sure you have `sqlite3` installed.
+Then you can do something like the following to get the 10 latest measurements for metric `METRIC_NAME`.

+    $ sqlite3 'file:/var/lilmon/db/lilmon.db?mode=ro' \
+          'SELECT * FROM lilmon_metric_METRIC_NAME ORDER BY timestamp DESC LIMIT 10'

+Note the `mode=ro` part for read-only.

 ## Will lilmon have a configuration UI?